datatrail-jhu/07_dataviz/manuscript/03_exploratory_to_explanatory.md

 Once a plot is almost complete, to really make it as explanatory as possible, you'll often want to annotate the plot to draw viewers attention to a particular point on the plot.
 To do so in `ggplot2`, there is `annotate()`.
 For this plot, `annotate()` was used both to add the grey rectangle and to add the text to the plot explaining that in 2010 was the first year when more iPhones were sold than iPods.
 ![adding annotation in ggplot2](images/03_exploratory_to_explanatory/03_dataviz_exploratory_to_explanatory-10.png)

 Within annotate, you have to specify the geom you want to add to the plot (here we add "rect" and "text") and the x- and y-coordinates on the graph where you want the annotation to appear.
-Additionally, you also have the ability to control a number of parameters, inclduing:
+Additionally, you also have the ability to control a number of parameters, including:
 * alpha - the transparency of shapes on the plot
 * size - the size of the text
 * hjust - the horizontal alignment of text (vjust controls vertical alignment)